 Upon receiving the event notification that I would be in Wave 2 I felt myself immediately upset and contacted the organisers who told me they would only put me in Wave 1 if I could show them proof of a sub 1 hour 15 minute half-marathon.
 The logic for this, apparently, was because I said my target/predicted time was 2:30.
 Arguing my case that I had done 3:30 in the only other race of the year I had pushed myself, when I was also 2 stone heavier and hadn’t even trained properly, I was hung up on.

-Cramping up in my calves for the first time in 3 months on my new diet, I’m thinking that I have a definite mineral deficiency.
+At about 6 miles in, I start cramping up in my calves for the first time in 3 months on my new diet; I’m thinking that I have a definite mineral deficiency.
 My diet consisted of meat, fish, eggs, cheese, butter and bone broth.
 I had no cramping issues throughout training, in fact my muscles felt stronger and more supple than they ever have and I ran more miles and recovered quicker than I ever have.
 However, I got lazy about making the bone broth, had none since my peak training week of 106 miles, three weeks earlier, and it’s just now dawned on me that this was an important part of my new diet.

 “Damn it,” I’m thinking, “I wish I had brought some mineral supplements with me.”
 I had decided to be a nutritional purist for the last three months by which I mean training and running without any kind of supplements whatsoever.
 Every god damn animal on the planet survives, thrives, and multiplies without supplements so the idea of running without any seems natural to me.